Lorraine Hansberry: Legacy

 In 1973, a musical based on A Raisin in the Sun, entitled Raisin, opened on Broadway, with music by Judd Woldin, lyrics by Robert Brittan, and a book by Nemiroff and Charlotte Zaltzberg.
 The show ran for more than two years and won two Tony Awards, including Best Musical.

 In 2004, A Raisin in the Sun was revived on Broadway in a production starring Sean "P. Diddy" Combs, Phylicia Rashad, and Audra McDonald, and directed by Kenny Leon.
 The production won Tony Awards for Best Actress in a Play for Rashad and Best Featured Actress in a Play for McDonald, and received a nomination for Best Revival of a Play.

-In 2008, the production was adapted for television with the same cast, winning two NAACP Image Awards.
+In 2008, the production was adapted for television with the same cast, winning the NAACP Image Award for Outstanding Television Movie, Mini-Series or Dramatic Special.

-In 2014, the play was revived on Broadway again in a production starring Denzel Washington, directed again by Kenny Leon; it won three Tony Awards, for Best Revival of a Play, Best Featured Actress in a Play for Sophie Okonedo, and Best Direction of a Play.
+In 2014, the play was revived on Broadway again in a production starring Denzel Washington, directed again by Kenny Leon.
+It won three Tony Awards, for Best Revival of a Play, Best Featured Actress in a Play for Sophie Okonedo, and Best Direction of a Play.

-In 1969, Nina Simone first released a song about Hansberry called "To Be Young, Gifted and Black."
-The title of the song refers to the title of Hansberry's autobiography, which Hansberry first coined when speaking to the winners of a creative writing conference on May 1, 1964: "Though it is a thrilling and marvelous thing to be merely young and gifted in such times, it is doubly so, doubly dynamic – to be young, gifted and black."
+In 1969, Nina Simone released a song about Hansberry entitled "To Be Young, Gifted and Black".
+The title of the song refers to Hansberry's speech to the winners of a creative writing conference on May 1, 1964.
 Simone wrote the song with the poet Weldon Irvine and told him that she wanted lyrics that would "make black children all over the world feel good about themselves forever."
-When Irvine read the lyrics after it was finished, he thought, "I didn't write this.
-God wrote it through me."
 A studio recording by Simone was released as a single and the first live recording on October 26, 1969, was captured on Black Gold (1970).
-The single reached the top 10 of the R&B charts.
-In the introduction of the live version, Simone explains the difficulty of losing a close friend and talented artist.
+The single reached the top ten of the Hot R&B/Hip-Hop Songs chart.
+In the introduction of the live version, Simone talks about the difficulty of losing a close friend and talented artist in Hansberry.

-Patricia and Fredrick McKissack wrote a children's biography of Hansberry, Young, Black, and Determined, in 1998.

-In 1999 Hansberry was posthumously inducted into the Chicago Gay and Lesbian Hall of Fame.
+Patricia and Fredrick McKissack wrote a biography of Hansberry for children, entitled Young, Black, and Determined, in 1998.
+The following year, Hansberry was posthumously inducted into the Chicago Gay and Lesbian Hall of Fame.
 In 2002, scholar Molefi Kete Asante listed Hansberry in the biographical dictionary 100 Greatest African Americans.

-The Lorraine Hansberry Theatre of San Francisco, which specializes in original stagings and revivals of African-American theatre, is named in her honor.
+The Lorraine Hansberry Theatre in San Francisco is named in her honor.
+It specializes in original stagings and revivals of African-American theater.